In-context Learning Generalizes, But Not Always Robustly: The Case of Syntax: Syntactic Generalization in Text Classification: Prompts and Full Results

-Our results suggest that LLMs leverage syntactic information to varying extents when supervised via ICL.
-It is possible that these results may be dependent on the format of the transformations task---in other words, it is possible that our findings may only hold for tasks where models need to generate transformed versions of their inputs.
-Thus, as a challenging complement to the transformations task, we can leverage the Heuristic Analysis for NLI Systems (\textsc{Hans}; \citealp{mccoy-etal-2019-right}) dataset, which consists of NLI examples designed to diagnose reliance on syntactic heuristics.
-One typically trains the model on the training set of another NLI dataset like MNLI \citep{williams-etal-2018-broad} or RTE \citep{dagan-etal-2006-rte}, and then uses \textsc{Hans} as an evaluation set to locate specific heuristics that the model relies on.
-Using this dataset, we look for reliance on lexical overlap, subsequence, and constituent heuristics.
+The analyses reported in the main text found that LLMs leverage syntactic information to varying extents when taught a task via ICL, and that code pre-training improves OOD generalization.
+In this section, In this section, we test if these trends are specific to tasks where models must generate transformed versions of their inputs, or if they also extend to classification tasks.
+We leverage the Heuristic Analysis for NLI Systems (\textsc{Hans}; \citealp{mccoy-etal-2019-right}) dataset, which consists of Natural Language Inference (NLI) examples designed to diagnose reliance on syntactic heuristics.
+One typically trains the model on the training set of another NLI dataset, such as MNLI \citep{williams-etal-2018-broad} or RTE \citep{dagan-etal-2006-rte}, and then uses \textsc{Hans} as an evaluation set to measure whether models rely on syntactic heuristics. \citet{si2023prompting} evaluate RoBERTa and GPT-3 on \textsc{Hans} after fine-tuning on MNLI; they find that both models perform similarly, suggesting that scale may not be enough for models to overcome syntactic heuristics.
+We extend this analysis to a wider variety of LLMs and to chain-of-thought prompting, and further break down performance by label.

-A model relying on \textbf{lexical overlap} heuristics may assume that two sentences with high word overlap entail each other.
-For example, ``The actor paid the doctor'' means the opposite of ``The actor was paid by the doctor'', but a model might assume these are entailed because of the high amount of word overlap between the two sentences.
-A model relying on \textbf{subsequence} heuristics may assume that a hypothesis is entailed if it is a subsequence in the premise.
-For example, ``The actor near the doctor danced'' does not imply that ``The doctor danced'', but because the latter sentence is fully contained in the first, a model may assume they are entailed.
-Finally, a model relying on \textbf{constituent} heuristics may assume that a hypothesis is entailed if it is a subtree of the premise.
-For example, ``If the artist slept, the doctor ran'' does not imply that ``The artist slept'', but a model relying on this heuristic would assume that these are entailed.
+\textsc{Hans} disagnoses reliance on three particular heuristics: lexical overlap, subsequence, and constituent heuristics.
+A model relying on \textbf{lexical overlap} heuristics assumes that two sentences with high word overlap entail each other.
+For example, although ``The actor paid the doctor'' means the opposite of ``The actor was paid by the doctor'', a model could assume these are entailed because of the high amount of word overlap between the two sentences.
+A model relying on \textbf{subsequence} heuristics assumes that a hypothesis is entailed if it is a subsequence in the premise.
+For example, although ``The actor near the doctor danced'' does not imply that ``The doctor danced'', a model may assume they are entailed because the latter sentence is fully contained in the first.
+Finally, a model relying on \textbf{constituent} heuristics assumes that a hypothesis is entailed if it is a subtree of the premise.
+For example, ``If the artist slept, the doctor ran'' does not imply that ``The artist slept'', but a model relying on this heuristic would assume that it is entailed.
+Models that systematically rely on any of these heuristics are expected to obtain 100\% accuracy on examples where the label is ``entailment'' because the heuristics happen to make the correct prediction; however, models that rely on these heuristics will also obtain 0\% accuracy on examples where the label is ``non-entailment''.